 The following resources from the CTE TAC provide knowledge and information base for CTE leadership to obtain and maintain the leadership competencies

-CTE Guidelines for Career and Technical Education Administrators provides a comprehensive New York State laws, regulations and requirements for Career and Technical Education Programs. (currently being revised and will be available by March 2018).
+CTE Guidelines for Career and Technical Education Administrators and School Counselors provides a comprehensive New York State laws, regulations and requirements for Career and Technical Education Programs. ( available by April 2018).

 CTE Leadership Resources